dorianHe/dorianhe.github.io/_posts/2018-3-8-Intro-to-Multidimensional-Scaling.md

 ---
 layout: post
-title: Intro to classical Multidimensional Scaling
+title: Intro to Classical Multidimensional Scaling
 ---
 # What is classical MDS
 ## Introduction